 For more information, please visit the Off-Campus Study website.

 Activities and Organizations

-Students and faculty meet every Monday at noon in JRC 224C for lunch and informal Arabic conversation.
-All those wishing to speak and practice Arabic are welcome.
+Students and faculty meet Mondays at noon in JRC 224C for lunch informal Arabic conversation.
+Speakers of all levels are welcome to attend.

 Help is also available through Arabic tutors.